tridactyl/tridactyl/bug-message.md

 I don't think either of these issues matter for an addon like vimperator.
 Vimperator is expected and essentially required to be able to read every keystroke the user makes on every page, control network access, control ui (including display of URLs and https status), etc. Let's say running a content script in about:addons might let us privilege escalate to control the whole browser.
 The only new warning we need to give users is that this addon can potentially run arbitrary code as your user on the host system, which vimperator could do anyway in a slightly roundabout fashion by redirecting any executable or source code the user downloads to some malware.

 I think the user should be free to make the choice to trust an addon not to do something bad or malicious, even if it has essentially unlimited permissions.
+Developers, the main audience for vimperator, are used to making this choice.

 Regarding stability, the risk of exposing APIs that shouldn't be used only really matters if you think our code will inadvertently call them or if you're worried we'll deliberately use the privilege escalation for something or other.
 I think this should be solvable, especially given the limited operations we want to be able to do.